JB74 rear wheel bearing change

 Fitting officially requires a press.
 To make this job easier on yourself you can heat the bearing and the retaining ring up in the oven and cool the axle with some freezer spray or ice packs to use thermal expansion/contraction to help.

+If you have just the right diameter metal pipe so that only the inner race is touched by the pipe then you can use this to drive the bearing on.
 The required diameter of the pipe to push on the bearing and the bearing retainer is:

 • At least 35mm internal diameter, ideally 35.5mm